An older salesman has been awarded $30,000 after his employer sacked him for being too old.

-Mr McEvoy claimed that National Sales Manager, Laura Kelly, told him that his employment was terminated because he had a bad back, bad hearing and was too old.
+McEvoy alleged sales manager, Laura Kelly, told him his employment had been terminated because he had a bad back, bad hearing and was too old.

-The company denied this allegation and claimed that Mr McEvoy’s employment was terminated because of issues relating to his work performance.
+The company denied the allegation and instead claimed that McEvoy demonstrated poor work performance.

-Mr McEvoy had recently ruptured a disc in his back, but had been cleared by his doctor to return to work again.
+However, McEvoy had recently ruptured a disc in his back, but had been cleared by his doctor to return to work.

-He claimed that his manager said that she didn’t believe him, because he was ‘hobbling around the office, limping, and taking pain killers’.
+He claimed that Kelly said she didn’t believe him, when she saw him ‘hobbling around the office, limping, and taking pain killers’.

-She said he didn’t ‘fit the culture’, because he was too old.
+Kelly allegedly told McEvoy that he didn’t ‘fit the culture’ of the office because he is too old.

-He said he had heard her, but didn’t respond to being yelled at.
+He said he heard her, but didn’t respond to being yelled at.

 He also pointed out that his job involved working on the phone, not lifting heavy objects.

-After this discussion he was told to get his things and leave the office immediately.
+In response, Kelly told him to to get his things and leave the office immediately.

-“The ageing workforce should be treasured, not isolated or treated differently.
+“The ageing workforce should be treasured, and not isolated and treated differently,” he said.

-“Not only have they got much to give, but it’s the very basics of humanity to support older workers as they head towards retirement.”
+“Older workers have much to give a workplace, not to mention it’s the very basics of humanity to support older workers as they head towards retirement.”

 What the tribunal found

-At the Tribunal, two former colleagues supported Mr McEvoy’s claim of less favourable treatment.
+At the NSW Civil and Administrative Tribunal, two former colleagues gave evidence in support of McEvoy’s claim of less favourable treatment.

-One of the witnesses, who had been Mr McEvoy’s manager, said that he was ‘the best and most consistent performer’ in the office.
+One of the witnesses described him as “the best and most consistent performer” in the office.

-He was awarded $31,420 for lost income and for depression and anxiety suffered as a result of the dismissal.
+It awarded him $31,420 for lost income and for depression and anxiety suffered as a result of the dismissal.

 If you have experienced age discrimination, we can help.